Insulin Pumps Aren’t for Everyone…and That’s Okay!

 While I was experiencing issues with Omnipod, I worked with my CDCES to ensure I was using the correct insulin-to-carb ratio and basal rates—I was.
 I wanted to make sure I was doing everything in my power to have a smooth experience.

-Another distressing part of this situation is that it was explained to me by my CDCES that when you try an insulin pump, it’s nearly impossible to switch to another pump for a few years (3 to 5, depending on your insurance).
+Another distressing part of this situation is that it was explained to me by my CDCES that when you try an insulin pump, it’s nearly impossible to switch to another pump for a few years (three to five, depending on your insurance).
 I was unsure if this was relevant to my state or a nationwide rule, but I was disheartened to hear it, nonetheless.

 I found this limitation to be a bit absurd with how fast technology upgrades and your diabetes management needs change.
 You’d think it wouldn’t matter, and we could try anything we like, but that just isn’t the case.